TRIQS/nda/doc/ex1.md

 In most cases, views will just behave like arrays and the majority of functions and operations that can be performed with arrays, also work with views.

-@subsection ex1_p7 Working with slices
+@section ex1_p7 Working with slices

 A slice is a view on only some parts of an existing array.